evolvingstuff/vdw2/content/posts/increase-vitamin-d-levels-if-they-are-low.md

 <img src="/attachments/d3.mock.jpg" alt="image" width="700">

-<a href="/posts/diseases-that-may-be-related-via-low-vitamin-dclick-here-for-details" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Diseases that may be related via low vitamin D|click here for details">Diseases that may be related via low vitamin D|click here for details</a>
+<a href="/posts/diseases-that-may-be-related-via-low-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Diseases that may be related via low vitamin D">click here for details</a>

 ---